-6 In the real-time energy market, one PJM interface had a net interchange of zero (PJM/City Water Light & Power (CWLP)).
+6 In the real-time energy market, two PJM interfaces had a net interchange of zero (PJM/City Water Light & Power (CWLP) and PJM/ Carolina Power and Light West (CPLW)).
 CWLP is a balancing authority on the western side of MISO.

-Table 9-4 Real-time scheduled gross import volume by interface (GWh): January through September, 2023
+Table 9-4 Real-time scheduled gross import volume by interface (GWh): January through March, 2024